 When the fund enters into a futures contract, the fund is required to deliver to the futures broker an amount of liquid assets known as "initial margin."
 The nature of initial margin in futures transactions is different from that of margin in security transactions in that futures contract margin does not involve the borrowing of funds to finance the transactions.
 Rather, initial margin is similar to a performance bond or good faith deposit in that it is returned to the fund upon termination of the futures contract, assuming all contractual obligations have been satisfied.
 Initial margin requirements are established by the exchanges on which futures contracts trade and by the fund's broker and may, from time to time, change.
 Futures contracts also involve brokerage costs.
-Subsequent payments, called "variation margin" or "maintenance margin," to and from the broker are made on a daily basis as the value of the futures contract fluctuates, a process known as "marking to the market."
-For example, if the fund purchases a futures contract on an underlying security and the price of that security rises, the value of the futures contract will increase and the fund will receive from the broker a variation margin payment based on that increase in value.
-Conversely, if the price of the underlying security declines, the value of the futures contract will decrease and the fund will be required to make a variation margin payment to the broker based on that decrease in value.
+Subsequent payments, called "variation margin" or "maintenance margin," to and from the broker are made on a daily basis as the value of the futures contract on an underlying security and the price of that security rises, the value of the futures contract will increase and the fund will receive from the broker a variation margin payment based on that increase in value.
+Conversely, if the price of the underlying security declines, the value of the futures contract will be required to make a variation margin payment to the broker based on that decrease in value.
 Upon the closing of a futures contract, the fund will receive or be required to pay additional cash based on a final determinations of variation margin.

 Although futures contracts by their terms may call for actual delivery or acceptance of commodities or securities, in most cases the contracts are closed out before the settlement date without the making or taking of delivery.
 Many futures contracts, such as index futures and futures based on the volatility or variance experienced by an index do not call for actual delivery or acceptance of commodities or securities, but instead require cash settlement of the futures contract on the settlement date specified in the contract.
 Such contracts may also be closed out before the settlement date.
 The fund may close some or all of its futures positions at any time prior to their expiration.
 Closing out a futures contract sale is effected by purchasing a futures contract for the same aggregate amount of the specific type of financial instrument or commodity with the same settlement date.
-If the price of the initial sale of the futures contract exceeds the price of the offsetting purchase exceeds the price of the initial sale, the seller realizes a gain.
-Conversely, if the price of the offsetting purchase exceeds the price of the fund's theoretical loss is unlimited.
+If the price of the initial sale of the futures contract exceeds the price of the offsetting purchase exceeds the price of the initial sale, the seller realizes a loss.
+If the fund is unable to enter into a closing transaction, the amount of the fund's theoretical loss is unlimited.
 The closing out of a futures contract purchase is effected by the purchaser's entering into a futures contract sale.
 If the offsetting sale price exceeds the price, he purchase price, the purchaser realizes a gain, and if the purchase price exceeds the offsetting sale price, he realizes a loss.
 Such closing transactions involve additional commission costs.